One URL

 "What's it made of?"
 One more thing

-A second shift is happening alongside DPP, and it's industry-led rather than regulatory.
+A second change is happening alongside DPP, and it's industry-led rather than regulatory.
 GS1's Sunrise 2027 plan asks retail point-of-sale scanners worldwide to read two-dimensional codes (QR and Data Matrix carrying GS1 Digital Link URLs) alongside the EAN-13 barcode retail has used for fifty years.
 It isn't a law, but the major global retailers are aligned behind it.

-talkpod.ai/passport/<gtin> and also
+talkpod.ai/passport/<gtin> and the

-resolves under the GS1 Digital Link convention at
+GS1 Digital Link form